 Of course, this might not be something that can be fixed by just anyone, so take a look yourself first.
 If all else fails, take it somewhere where it can be properly diagnosed and fixed by a professional.

 Southport Automotive is Fairfield County’s premier service station for all things Automotive.
 In business since 1981, we’ve helped get thousands of Connecticut residents back on the road faster, and for longer.
-To learn more about how we can help your vehicle stay in its best shape, please give us a call at 203-259-3839.
+To learn more about how we can help your vehicle stay in its best shape, please make an appointment or give us a call at 203-259-3839.
 For more tips and tricks, make sure to like us on Facebook!